codetipster/iwitness-FE/README.md

 One of the main challenges I ran into as the lead frontend engineer on this project was in Authentication and ofcourse CSS(Lol).
 This lead me to spend a few days on a research spike into OAuth, Auth0, and two-factor authentication using Firebase or other third party provider stacks, eventually i solved this.

-At the end of the day, the technologies implemented in this project are React, React-Router 6.3, Redux,React-toastify , and a significant amount of VanillaJS, JSX, and CSS.
+At the end of the day, the technologies implemented in this project are React, React-Router 6.3, git and github, Redux,React-toastify , and a significant amount of VanillaJS, JSX, and CSS.
 I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.
 In the other iteration of this project(https://github.com/codetipster/iwitness-frontend), which i am equally developing in concurrence with this one, i have decided to handroll most of the things i achieved with react-toastify and firebase here manually on my own and even though it has proven to be a lot tougher than i originally anticipated, i am willing to keep working at it regardless of the challenges.